Plain Words – the Documentation and Training People

 An intensive three-hour tutor-led workshop incorporating individual and group exercises to practise the learning points covered.

-A self-study (online) package
+Self-study (online) package

 A self-study package containing four modules with exercises, totalling one hour.

 - What’s the purpose of business writing?
 Why does it differ from other forms of writing?

 - Having a clear objective for your emails and reports

 - Do you know who you’re writing for?

 - What will they want out of your email or report?
 The first step to making sure you deliver!